 This report will be emailed to: CouncilGrowth@kofc.org for processing and to the State Round Table Coordinator.

 When the Parish Round Table Coordinator is changed, the Grand Knight notifies Council Growth, State and District Deputy, State Round Table Coordinator, and the outgoing coordinator with an updated Form #2629.

 Check List for Establishing a Parish Round Table

 • See what the pastor would like to have done at his church.

 • Parish is connected to a Council (has members of a parish in the Council).

 • Submit Form 2629 to Supreme, State, Director of Membership and Round Table Chairman.

 College Council Development

-If any Diocesan Deputy or District Deputy needs help with any aspect of a College Council, our College Council Chairman and his colleagues stand ready to help.
+Any Diocesan Deputy or District Deputy that needs help with any aspect of a college council, our team is ready to help.